Piaseczno: Late modern era

-From 1806 to 1807 a French cavalry unit was stationed in the town as part of the Napoleonic wars, and from 1808 to 1811 this was replaced by the Polish 1st Regiment mounted rifles.
+From 1806 to 1807 a French cavalry unit was stationed in the town as part of the Napoleonic Wars, and from 1808 to 1811 this was replaced by the Polish 1st Regiment mounted rifles.
 The Congress of Vienna, saw the area ceded to Russia in 1815.

 In 1825 the road from Warsaw and shortly afterward the railway improved links to Warsaw.
 As a result, Piaseczno experienced a period of economic recovery.
 Local Poles took part in the large January Uprising of 1863–1864.
 On June 15, 1864, a clash between Polish insurgents and Russian troops took place near Piaseczno.

+In 1890, Countess Cecylia Plater-Zyberk bought the Chyliczki estate with the Poniatówka manor house, where she settled.
+The following year she established a nationally renowned school for girls, where women from low-income families could also receive an education.

 In September and October 1914 Piaseczno was the site of fierce fighting between German and Russian forces in the battle for Warsaw.
 In May 1917, the new City Council held its first council meeting.
 In November 1918, German gendarmerie surrendered to local Poles and the town was restored to Poland, which just regained independence.
 In the interbellum Piaseczno formed part of the Polish Warsaw Voivodeship.

 On June 4, 1928, Polish President Ignacy Mościcki laid the cornerstone for the folk house and in 1933 Marshal Józef Piłsudski was made an honorary citizen of the city.